aleksander-piprek/SortingAlgorithms/README.md

   - [ ] Merge Sort
   - [ ] Quick Sort
   - [ ] Heap Sort
-* Time and memory complexity and usage,
-* GUI to present visually sorting in real time (QT);

-## TODO:
-* New algorithms,
-* Write automated tests to check for average time
-* Time and memory complexity and usage,
+* Time and memory complexity and usage
-* GUI to present visually sorting in real time (QT);
+* Display more information in GUI